-If you're upgrading your console, set up the new one next to the old one if possible.
-A great deal of the preliminary work in setting up a new console can be done by using the old one as a reference, for tasks such as connection routing and labeling.
-This also gives the tech team a chance to get inside the workflow of the new console as compared to the workflow of the old console.
+Allow plenty of time for the tech team to learn the console before running any services.
+If you are upgrading your console, set them up side by side, a lot of the preliminary work in setting up the new console can be done with a reference, like laying out and labeling, as well as giving the tech team a chance to get inside the workflow of the new console.

-Don't underestimate the amount of time required for the audio techs to learn not only how to use new consoles, but also how to improve their mixing skills on them.
+Do not underestimate the amount of time required for the audio techs to learn not only how to use new consoles, but also how to improve their mixing skills on them.
 Even if the board is considered easy to use, there will still be a learning curve.
 Each operator needs a reasonable amount of time to push buttons, move faders, and discover what the console is capable of, and then get comfortable with how it works.
-While there may be more capability and flexibility built in, there are going to be more variables and parameters they can use.
+While there is more capability and flexibility built in, there are going to be many more variables, and parameters they can use.